Get

 Lifespan 12 to 16 years

 The Dachshund is another dog breed with strong hunting roots, which instantly makes them popular in Pennsylvania.
 They hunt by scent, and with a little training, you can teach them to hunt all sorts of animals.
-If you’re a hunting family in Pennsylvania, a Dachshund might be the perfect pup for you.
+However, they are better lap dogs these days.
+If you have a family in Pennsylvania, a Dachshund might be the perfect pup for you.

 12. Bulldog